monikagrabowska/PediatricPheCodes/README.md

 This tutorial demonstrates how to use the PedsPheWAS R package to perform a PheWAS analysis using simulated data.

+The current version of Peds-Phecodes supports ICD-9-CM, ICD-10-CM, and SNOMED CT codes.

 ### 1) Prepare and load input data

-To perform a PheWAS, the user must provide three data frames: 1) a data frame containing patient ICD-9-CM and ICD-10-CM codes and code counts (or code index dates), 2) a data frame with patient sex (used to determine case/control/exclude status for sex-specific phecodes), and 3) a data frame containing the patient genotypes.
+To perform a PheWAS, the user must provide three data frames: 1) a data frame containing patient diagnosis codes (ICD-9-CM, ICD-10-CM, SNOMED CT) and code counts (or code index dates), 2) a data frame with patient sex (used to determine case/control/exclude status for sex-specific phecodes), and 3) a data frame containing the patient genotypes.